-- 3.6 The Government has reaffirmed its interest in promoting a scheme to allow authorities to impose a 1% supplemental rate rising to a maximum of 5%, subject to agreement with the business community.
-There are also suggestions for additional reliefs for small businesses in rural areas. - 3.7 Local government as a whole is arguing that control of business rate should be returned to individual local authorities.
+- 5.1.5.
+The proposal for regular revaluations for council tax purposes is to be welcomed.
+Failure to revalue will discredit the system in the same way that lack of revaluation discredited the former rating system.
+It is suggested that council tax revaluations take place in the middle of the business rate revaluation cycle. - 5.2.
+Business Rate - 5.2.1.
+The Government has reaffirmed its interest in promoting a scheme to allow authorities to impose a 1% supplemental rate rising to a maximum of 5%, subject to agreement with the business community.
+There are also suggestions for additional reliefs for small businesses in rural areas. - 5.2.2.
+Local government as a whole is arguing that control of business rate should be returned to individual local authorities.
 Whilst support for this concept is understandable, it would result in a worsening of Rochford's resource base.
 There is a strong lobby from business for the rate to remain in Government control.
-It is the officers' view that it is unlikely for control to be handed back to local authorities. - 3.8 The ability to levy a supplemental rate is welcomed, but the procedures that would be put in place would deter small districts with relatively small business communities from pursuing this course of action as the income generated would be extremely small. - 3.9 Extension of rate reliefs is welcomed.

-Fees and Charges

-3.10 Proposals include the need for each authority to develop a corporate charging policy.
+It is the officers' view that it is unlikely for control to be handed back to local authorities. - 5.2.3.
+The ability to levy a supplemental rate is welcomed, but the procedures that would be put in place would deter small districts with relatively small business communities from pursuing this course of action as the income generated would be extremely small. - 5.2.4.
+Extension of rate reliefs is welcomed. - 5.3.
+Fees and Charges - 5.3.1.
+Proposals include the need for each authority to develop a corporate charging policy.
 Further regulations are proposed under Section 150 of the Local Government and Housing Act 1989 to enable authorities to charge for discretionary services provided under statutory powers.
 In the longer term the Government intends to review the policy on charges for mandatory services.
 Congestion charging is referred to as an example of charges being used as an instrument of policy.
 It is proposed that local authorities be given the option of introducing road user charges and a levy on workplace parking where new charges can help tackle congestion as part of the Local Transport Plan.
 The net proceeds would be retained locally and ring-fenced for improving transport for at least 10 years.

-3.11 Any proposals that would allow greater flexibility to levy charges should be welcomed.
+5.3.2.
+Any proposals that would allow greater flexibility to levy charges should be welcomed.
 It gives authorities the opportunity to charge service users, thereby reducing the general burden of taxation on the local community.

-4 DIFFERENT SERVICES AND AUTHORITIES
+6 DIFFERENT SERVICES AND AUTHORITIES

+6.1.
 Shire District Councils